emilandoni/IaC-thesis-polimi/README.md

 # IaC-thesis-polimi
-IaC Master Thesis Polimi
+IaC Master Thesis Polimi.
-This is a repository for my master thesis ptroject in IaC ( Infrastructure as Code ).
+This is a repository for my master thesis project in IaC ( Infrastructure as Code ).